manish-1612/Viper_Project_Template/README.md

 5. Paste the folder you copied.
 6. If you have Xcode open, please quit Xcode.
 7. Now open Xcode again, and any existing VIPER project.
+8. Truy adding a new file.
-8. You will see a screen a like this.
+9. You will see a screen a like this.
 Choose the `module VIPER` option.
 ![Create new module](https://github.com/manish-1612/Viper_Project_Template/blob/master/Assets/title-image2.png)